LucaDofing/KAIST_MLFR_Project/report/Report.md

 The experiments reveal a critical insight into this unsupervised system identification approach: **a model that is highly effective at predicting system dynamics is not necessarily effective at identifying the true physical parameters.**

-The GNN successfully minimized its objective function (MSE loss), leading to excellent next-state predictions.
+The GNN successfully minimized its objective function (MSE loss), leading to good next-state predictions.
 However, it achieved this by finding a "shortcut" rather than learning the ground-truth physics.
 The bimodal distribution of the estimated damping `b` shows that the model learned to treat the parameter as a powerful, non-physical switch to correct for errors in its own internal, simplified physics model.
 This highlights a fundamental challenge of identifiability: multiple parameter settings (in this case, a state-dependent switching between 0.0 and 1.0) can produce prediction results that are just as good as, or even better than, using the single true physical value.

 #### 3.4.2 Impact of Data and Model Fidelity